northstowekarate/northstowekarate.github.io/faq/index.md

         "name": "What should I wear?",
         "acceptedAnswer": {
           "@type": "Answer",
           "text": "No uniform is needed to start.
 Wear comfortable sports clothing (e.g., T‑shirt and track pants).
-You can get a gi later if you wish."
+You can get a dogi (uniform) once you decide to commit."
         }
       },
       {